-How to Grow Onions - Purple Onion, Vidalia Onion, and Much More The onion family brings tears to your eyes, literally.
+How to Grow Onions - Purple Onion, Vidalia Onion, and Much More Members of the onion family brings tears to your eyes, literally.
 Tears aside, onions are a popular vegetable, and a favorite of the home gardener.
 If they make you cry, why do so many home gardeners grow onions?
-There are lots of reasons. the home garden, and they have lots of culinary and medicinal uses.
+There are lots of the home garden, and they have lots of culinary and medicinal uses.
 Is that